AdobeDocs/analytics-learn.en/help/implementation/implementation-basics/creating-and-maintaining-an-sdr.md

 ---
 title: Creating and Maintaining an SDR
-description: The Solution Design Reference (SDR) document is basically the blueprint for your site.
-This video shows how to create one, in conjunction with the Business Requirements Document, so that you can always have a source of truth that you can go back to as you implement Adobe Analytics, and as you refer back to it in the future.
+description: The Solution Design Reference (SDR) document is the blueprint for business requirements and data collection design for Analytics on your digital properties.
+Learn how to create and maintain this document as the source of truth for your Analysis solution.
 feature: Implementation Basics
 team: Technical Marketing
 kt: 3581